femboyfin/dbdideas/survivor_perks.md

 ## [Balanced Landing](<https://deadbydaylight.wiki.gg/wiki/Balanced_Landing>) *🗑️ (for Exhaustion)*

 - Separate stagger reduction from Exhausted
-  - Increases the consistency of a map-specific, low-use exhaustion perk across a variety maps, potentially opening up the doors to unqiue plays in and out of chase that are otherwise unachievable.
+  - Increases the consistency of a map-specific, low-use exhaustion perk across a variety maps, potentially opening up the doors to unique plays in and out of chase that are otherwise unachievable.

 ## [Bardic Inspiration](<https://deadbydaylight.wiki.gg/wiki/Bardic_Inspiration>) 📉 🗑️ 🔬